What is a resume?

 Here are the tips on how to construct your resume which will self-regulate and find its own ideal length.

-- Keep it Interesting – Limit any long descriptions, these are hard to read and won’t catch a managers attention because they skim through resumes in as little as six seconds.
-Keep it brief and stick to your achievements.
+- Keep it Interesting – Limit any long descriptions, these are hard to read and won’t catch a managers attention because they skim through resumes in as little as a matter of seconds.
+Keep it brief and stick to your achievements and selling points.

 - Keeping it Relevant – If it doesn’t leap off the page and make a hiring manager say “Wow” then don’t include it.
 Your achievements are the best way to do this.